- Religion and Philosophy»

 For Your word has given me life

 However, beginning in my late teens, I took an awful ten year detour and forgot about His Word and the beauty of it, in search of more worldly pursuits, just as I did the agates, Without Jesus, my life became a chaotic mess far surpassing the very things I hated growing up until Jesus by His Holy Spirit led this prodigal girl back home at around age 28.

 It was then that a faithful Bible Study teacher Jean Karau began to show me the hidden treasures in the Word of God that I simply could not take my eyes off of.
-She showed my how His Word is multi-layered bands of revelation that could be mined and quarried by anyone willing to make a diligent search, and just as with my experience with the agate, the hunt was on.
-A lesson in both agate hunting as well as Bible gem discoveries is that neither are found unless they are diligently sought after.
+She showed me how His Word is multi-layered bands of revelation that could be mined and quarried by anyone willing to make a diligent search, and just as with my experience with the agate, the hunt was on.
+A lesson in both agate hunting, as well as Bible gem discoveries, is that neither are found unless they are diligently sought after.

 It is also a worthy to note parallel of both agate hunting and Bible study, in that, the best way to discover what is false is to study the real thing intently.
 I most recently was at a kids summer camp where we had a few spare moments while we waited for our ride from the pool back to camp and decided to show some of the kids, who were interested, the little beauties in the playground pea rock.
 I happened to find an excellently banded sample and whenever one of them would ask if a rock they had found was an agate I would hold out the real one to them and have them compare.
 So it is with the Bible.
 We need to be Berean like with all the things "not God" that surround us in this world including false teachings in the church.
 We sincerely, like the Bereans, need to...

-Rocks in particular fascinate me because they have been a part of earths substance from the beginning.
+Rocks, in particular, fascinate me because they have been a part of the earth's substance from the very beginning.
 Each one tells a story of something that happened creatively speaking.
 Every time I pick up a rock I find myself asking "what happened"?